- desired capabilities

 Using available Devices for emulation

 You should already know how to add Desired Capabilities to your Tests.
-See Desired Capabilities - Overview.
+Refer to the documentation on managing desired capabilities.

 Select the latest version of Google Chrome for your preferred OS and enter the following values below the Desired Capabilities field: